-Social Work is a diverse and unique profession encompassing the power to make a difference in others' lifes.
-You don’t need to look very far to see the need for social workers in our world.
-There are so many vital needs that social workers help to address from child abuse and neglect to family counseling, psychotherapy, legislative advocacy, community organizing, school social work, drug rehabilitation, group counseling, sexual assault issues, cultural diversity training, foster care, adoption, hospitals, hospice, children, teens, families, the elderly… wherever there is a population in need – social workers are there.
-The social work division of Thomas University ensures its graduates of the program are equipped with the knowledge, skills and ethics necessary to serve individuals, families, organizations and communities.
+Social Work is a diverse and unique profession encompassing the power to make a difference in others’ lives.
+There are many vital needs that social workers help to address from child abuse to family counseling, legislative advocacy, and sexual assault issues to name just a few.
+They interact with everyone – children, teens, families, the elderly.
+Wherever there is a population in need, social workers are there.
+Thomas University ensures its graduates are equipped with the knowledge, skills and ethics necessary to serve individuals, families, organizations and communities.

 Why should I seek a degree in social work from Thomas University?

-Thomas University offers a degree program in social work that guarantees you a low student/faculty ratio in your classes and a flexible class schedule designed to accommodate the needs of full time students and full time professionals.
+Thomas University offers a degree in social work that guarantees you a low student/faculty ratio in your classes and a flexible class schedule designed to accommodate the needs of full-time students and full-time professionals.
 Our faculty is experienced in supporting first generation students, working parents and other interested groups in obtaining their BSW degree.
-Our Division of Social Work's program curriculum is fully accredited by the Council on Social Work Education (CSWE) which means you are receiving a social work degree that is as rigorous as any accreditted program in the country.
+Our curriculum is fully accredited by the Council on Social Work Education (CSWE) which means you are receiving a degree that is as rigorous as any accredited program in the country.

 What characteristics do you look for in a student who is interested in the BSW program at Thomas University?

 That’s a great question!
 The most important characteristic is that you are interested in helping people, and you are open to learning about new ways facilitate these practices.
 To accomplish this, you will need to take risks and be flexible by trying new things (interviewing people, asking the correct questions) and be open to receiving feedback regarding areas of improvement.
-One must posses several key charactersitsics in order to properly excel: studious, as well as being able to critically examine research in order to discern the best ways to help people, knowledge of computers, as many of our program elements are on-line.
-One must also be willing to work hard on developing communication skills – both written and verbal – as that is the most important quality cited by employers about valued employees among the social work field.
-Lastly and most importantly, one needs to be a responsible and ethical professional who realizes that behavior not only affects ones' self but those you serve.
+One must possess several key characteristics in order to properly excel: studious, as well as being able to critically examine research in order to discern the best ways to help people, knowledge of computers, as many of our program elements are online.
+One must also be willing to work hard on developing communication skills – both written and verbal – as that is the most important quality cited by employers about valued employees in this field.
+Lastly and most importantly, one needs to be a responsible and ethical professional who realizes that behavior not only affects ones’ self, but those you serve.

 What makes social work different than other helping professions?

 All of the helping professions seek to assist persons using a knowledge base of expertise developed by researchers.
 In social work, we use the “generalist” perspective which means use whatever information, technology or resource that is ethical, effective and available to help the client.
-Social work utilizes a “person in environment” or “ecosystems” approach which maintains that in order to help someone, you must also deal with the situation that they are in that helped to cause their problem.
+We utilize a “person in environment” or “ecosystems” approach which maintains that in order to help someone, you must also deal with the situation that they are in that helped to cause their problem.